 I want you to take a moment to think about a job, any job.
-No matter what the function or job title is, chances are you were thinking of a full-time, 9-5 job, right?
+No matter what the function or job title is, chances are you were not thinking about flex work, but of a full-time, 9-5 job, right?

 We tend to consider fixed contracts and full-time roles to be the norm.
 Yet, Staffing Industry Analysts (SIA) discovered in a recent study that 34% of large companies’ workforces were flexible workers.
 That’s right, over a third of these people are not employed by the organization they work for.
 This includes temps, freelancers, contractors, consultants, interim workers and those working under statement-of-work contracts.